 Interchange fee caps to become mandatory

 Probably the most notable addition to the code is the official implementation of interchange fee caps, which were voluntarily proposed by MasterCard and Visa last November.
-The new regulations will limit the fees charged to around 1.5 per cent per credit card transaction.
+The new regulations will limit the fees charged to around 1.5% per credit card transaction.

-Previously, interchange fees, a percentage that merchants must pay to credit card issuers each time one is used to pay for a purchase, ranged between 1.60 - 2.60 per cent.
+Previously, interchange fees, a percentage that merchants must pay to credit card issuers each time one is used to pay for a purchase, ranged between 1.60 - 2.60%.
 The charges have long been a point of contention with small business owners and the Canadian Federation of Independent Business, which has lobbied the government for years to implement change.